-Johannesburg - Serious doubt exists about the transparency of the process in electing the next World Bank president, Finance Minister Pravin Gordhan
+Johannesburg - Serious doubt exists about the transparency of the process in electing the next World Bank president, Finance Minister Pravin Gordhan said on Monday.

 “From what I’ve heard there are serious concerns about the level of transparency,” Gordhan told the Foreign Correspondents Association in Johannesburg.

 Directors of the World Bank will meet later in Washington DC on Monday to decide on the next president.
 The two candidates are Nigerian Finance Minister Ngozi Okonjo-Iweala and the US candidate, Dr Jim Yong Kim, an Asian-American public health expert and head of Dartmouth University.

 The third candidate - Jose Antonio Ocampo, Colombia’s former finance minister and a professor at New York’s Colombia University - withdrew last week.

 South Africa and the rest of Africa support Okonjo-Iweala’s candidacy.